TREASURIES-Ten-year yield hits 14-month low after Fed signals no hikes in 2019

 In a major shift in its perspective, the U.S. central bank also expects to raise borrowing costs only once more through 2021, and no longer anticipates the need to guard against inflation with restrictive monetary policy.

 The two-year Treasury yield, which is a proxy for investor sentiment about interest-rate hikes, logged its largest daily drop since Jan.
-3 and was last at 2.402 percent.
-The benchmark 10-year yield, which reflects investor sentiment about the overall health of the economy, fell by as much as 8 basis points to the lowest since January 2018 and was last at 2.539 percent.
+3 and last at 2.396 percent.
+The benchmark 10-year yield, which reflects investor sentiment about the overall health of the economy, fell by more than 8 basis points to the lowest since January 2018 and was last at 2.532 percent.

-The change in the Treasury market was significant enough that yields on two-, three-, five- and seven-year notes were below that of short-dated three-month bills, which last returned 2.464 percent.

-The U.S. bond market’s gauges on investors’ inflation views also turned higher on Wednesday.
-The yield spread between 10-year Treasury Inflation Protected Securities and regular 10-year Treasuries was 1.971 percent, which was near its highest level since early December.
-This was nearly 2 basis points higher from late on Tuesday, Tradeweb data showed.
+Yields on shorter-dated Treasury notes retraced some of their initial declines as Fed Chair Jerome Powell spoke at a press conference following the conclusion of its two-day meeting.

 The Fed also said it would slow the monthly reduction of its Treasury bond holdings from up to $30 billion to up to $15 billion beginning in May.
 It said it would end its balance sheet runoff in September provided the economy and money market conditions evolved as expected.